 #10: Create Long-Term Financial Stability

-Corporate governance covers a wide range of factors that could impact the viability and longevity of a company.
-Good corporate governance is flexible enough to change over time as needed, such as when culturally or socially appropriate changes in workplace culture or environmental strategies develop.
+Corporate governance covers many factors that could impact a company’s viability and longevity.
+Good corporate governance is flexible enough to change over time, such as when culturally or socially appropriate changes in workplace culture or environmental strategies develop.

-More so, the tools in place aid in keeping the company on track and moving forward.
-That means that board members and other stakeholders can monitor the health of the company through communications, financial statements, and other methods of measuring shareholder interest and objectives.
-The result is a clear path, one that can help to create long-term financial stability for a business of any type.
+The tools help keep the company on track and moving forward.
+That means that board members and other stakeholders can monitor the company’s health through communications, financial statements, and other methods of measuring shareholder interest and objectives.
+The result is a clear path that can help create long-term financial stability for any business.

-This, too, is maximized by the use of improved risk management.
-In short, when a company has corporate strategies that help minimize risk, it’s less likely it will falter in those areas.
-This creates financial stability over the long term.
+Improved risk management also maximizes this.
+In short, when a company has corporate strategies that help minimize risk, it’s less likely to falter in those areas, creating financial stability over the long term.

 See Related: Sustainable Finance: Different Types of Green Financing